On this page

 What it asks for (What does Form EX-04 ask for?)

-#- Details about the internship agreement or contract.
+#- Details about the internship program and the host organization.

 - Your full legal name as it appears on official documents